bmccormick/spring-boot-thymeleaf-react-webpack-template/README.md

-# A template application integrating Spring Boot, Thymeleaf templates, React, and Webpack
+# A template application integrating Spring Boot 2.1, Thymeleaf templates, React, and Webpack 4

 ## Goal
 Create a starter template that incorporates the major tools necessary to build a modern web application.